+Interested In Gentle Parenting But Need Support?
 What Is Gentle Parenting?

-What Are the Tenets of Gentle Parenting?
+What Are The Core Tenets Of Gentle Parenting?

 Gentle Versus Permissive Parenting

 Permissive parenting, rather than gentle parenting, is a model that focuses on cultivating a relationship much closer to that of friendship within the parent-child bond, almost avoiding imposing boundaries on a child altogether.
 This type of relationship involves creating understanding and empathy between parents and children but does not place as much emphasis on creating boundaries, enforcing rules, or creating careful guidelines for children.
 This stands in sharp contrast with gentle parenting, which strongly encourages all of these.
 Children who have gentle parents learn to develop regulated responses as they are given rules but are allowed to speak, protest, and discuss those rules with their parents.